This website uses cookies

 A significant crisis that although now more recognized with greater and safer treatment options, remains a hard, cold killer if not treated effectively.
 Major depressive disorder.

-Considering the not-so-distant past, people either suffered in silence or an end hurried their way before anybody had time to digest what was happening.
+Considering the not-so-distant past, people either suffered in silence or made plans to end it, hurrying their way to execution before anybody had time to digest what was happening.

 Spouses felt ashamed to be living with the dirty secret they had; diagnosed mental illness.
 Either for themselves or for their partners.